Fatumayattani/soma_vault/README.md

 **Somavault** provides a solution by offering AI-powered content generation directly within the browser.
 By leveraging the **Prompt API**, the extension enables users to generate educational resources on-demand, based on the topic, grade level, and specific needs of their educational context. https://developer.chrome.com/docs/extensions/ai/prompt-api

+---

+## Key features include:

+- **Content Customization**: Generate lesson plans, quizzes, study aids, and more tailored to specific educational requirements.
+- **Localized Content**: Content is generated in local languages and contexts, ensuring cultural relevance and better engagement.
+- **Instant Content Generation**: Users can easily generate educational content based on their input, such as curriculum topics or specific questions.
+- **Multi-Language Support**: The extension supports multiple languages, making it accessible to a wider audience.